 Can CBD Be an All-Purpose Memory Aid?

-A recent Australian study that explored CBD’s potential for treating schizophrenia also reveals that because of CBD’s abilities to protect brain cells and neural pathways from so many different kinds of damage, CBD appears to be effective in relieving symptoms of memory deficits from a wide range of different causes.
+A 2017 Australian study that explored CBD’s potential for treating schizophrenia also revealed that because of CBD’s abilities to protect brain cells and neural pathways from so many different kinds of damage, CBD appears to be effective in relieving symptoms of memory deficits from a wide range of different causes.

-The effects of CBD on memory and cognition can also help people without memory deficits to stay focused and concentrate better, although CBD doesn’t appear able to give healthy brains any memory superpowers such as total recall.
+The effects of CBD on memory and cognition can also help people without memory deficits to stay focused and concentrate better, but CBD doesn’t appear able to give healthy brains any memory superpowers.